jyang0620/stat479visproject/README.md

   - You can also access our project at https://jxyang.shinyapps.io/stat479visproject/

 # Report
-Our report can be found in the App in their respective sessions or to get the text sans the plots in Project Milestone 4.pdf
+Our report can be found in the App in their respective sessions or to get the text sans the plots in final-report.pdf